 The Creosote Log Removal Program was established to locate and remove dispersed, diffuse creosote logs within the Stillaguamish Usual and Accustomed Area.
-The primary focus has been on Port Susan, as the long, south facing opening of the bay can accumulate large quantities of marine debris, including creosote logs.
+The primary focus has been on Port Susan, as the long, south facing opening of the bay can accumulate large quantities of creosote logs and marine debris.